What is a process flow diagram?

 The most common PFD symbols in use today come from agencies such the International Organization for Standardization (ISO 10628 – Flow Diagrams for Process Plants, General Rules), the German Institute for Standardization (DIN) and the American National Standards Institute (ANSI.)
 However, many companies use their own symbols, which are often similar but vary as they become more detailed.

-You can find a comprehensive list of PFD symbols here.
+You can find a comprehensive list of standardized symbols with our PFD symbols guide.

 A typical PFD for a single unit process will include these elements:

 - Major equipment: Including names and ID numbers.
 Examples include compressors, mixers, vessels, pumps, boilers and coolers.